godotjs/GodotJS/README.md

 # NOTE: no white space after the switch `-o`
 7z x -o"YourGodotEngineSource/modules/GodotJS" your/download/path/v8.zip
 ```
+> [!NOTE]
+> Don't forget to put the headers/libraries of `v8` into the same directory structure used in prebuilt `v8` if you decide to compile it by yourself.

 The module directroy structure looks like this:
 ```